cgmb/euler/README.md

     build/euler scenarios/block.txt

-Don't tell anyone, but I heard there's also a `--rainbow` flag you can pass.
+Don't tell anyone, but I heard there's also a secret `--rainbow` flag.
 [I wonder what that does...][ex2]

 ## Other Simulators